cpjobling/eg-247-textbook/_sources/labs/lab06/tutorial.md

     text_representation:
       extension: .md
       format_name: markdown
-      format_version: '1.3'
+      format_version: "1.3"
       jupytext_version: 1.14.1
   kernelspec:
-    display_name: Matlab
+    display_name: MKernel
     language: matlab
-    name: matlab
+    name: mkernel
 ---

 # Tutorial: Basic Matlab Functions for Representing Signals

 In this tutorial, you will learn how to use several MATLAB functions that are frequently used to construct and represent signals.
 Although there are no problems to be worked in this tutorial, you should duplicate all the examples in MATLAB to give yourself practice with the commands.

 ## Discrete-time (DT) Signals

 In general, signals will be represented in a row or column vector, depending on the context.
 All vectors are represented in MATLAB are indexed starting with 1, i.e. `y(1)` is the first element of the vector `y`.
 If these indices do not correspond to those in your application, you an create an additional index vector to properly keep track of the signal index.
 For example, to represent the discrete-time (DT) signal:

+$$
-$$x[n] = \left\{ {\begin{array}{*{20}{c}}
+x[n] = \left\{ {\begin{array}{*{20}{c}}
 {2n,}&{ - 3 \le n \le 3,}\\
 {0,}&{{\rm{otherwise}}}
-\end{array}} \right.$$
+\end{array}} \right.
+$$

 You could first use the colon operator to define the index vector for the non-zero samples of `x[n]`, and then define the vector `x` containing the values of the signal at each of these time indices: